ArthurHoaro/web-thumbnailer/README.md

 # Web Thumbnailer

-PHP library which will try to retrieve a thumbnail for any given URL.
+PHP library which will retrieve a thumbnail for any given URL, if available.

 ## Features